camunda/camunda-docs-manual/content/reference/rest/group/members/put.md

 ---

-Add a member to a group.
+Adds a member to a group.

 # Method